syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

     </ScrollSettings>
 </SfDiagramComponent>
 ```
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/main/UG-Samples/ScrollSettings)
 ## Update scroll status

 You can programmatically change the scroll offsets at runtime by using the external button click.
 The following code illustrates how to change the scroll offsets at runtime.